-Once a child starts at a childcare provider, they will have to continue claiming either term time or stretched hours until the funded period after their next birthday to ensure they do not exceed the maximum number of hours.
+Once a child starts at a childcare provider, they will have to continue claiming either term time or stretched hours until the funded period after their next birthday (not linked to academic year) to ensure they do not exceed the maximum number of hours.
 You should make parents aware of this before they take up their funding.
+This will apply even if the child changes providers mid-way through the child's funded period before their next birthday.